-Advanced technologies related to ICT and Al techniques will lead to more automatic and autonomous control, which will also contribute to a reduction in demand for workers.
+Advanced technologies related to ICT and AI techniques will lead to more automatic and autonomous control, which will also contribute to a reduction in demand for workers.

-30. What do you anticipate to be the impact from the COVID-19 pandemic over the coming year?
+30. What do you anticipate to be the impact from ongoing supply chain issues and the escalation of material costs over the coming year?